-How do you choose the best lawyer for your needs?
-Legal services are like any other product: the wise consumer conducts thorough research before making an informed decision.
-Once you secure several lawyer referrals with expertise in the appropriate practice area, you should carefully research each candidate (for tips on how to find a good lawyer, see How to Find a Lawyer).
-Below are five steps to choosing the best lawyer for your legal needs.
+Choosing a good lawyer is like choosing any other product or service.
+It’s best to do thorough research to help you make an informed decision.
+Once you secure several lawyer referrals with expertise in the appropriate practice area, you should carefully research each candidate.
+Below are some simple steps to choosing the best lawyer for your legal needs.

-One of the best ways to assess a lawyer’s legal ability is by interviewing the lawyer.
-Most attorneys will provide an initial consultation (usually an hour or less) at no charge.
-A few important questions to ask during this meeting are:
+One of the best ways to assess a lawyer’s legal ability is by interviewing them.
+Most attorneys will provide an initial consultation—usually an hour or less—at no charge.
+Below are a few questions to consider:

 - What experience does the lawyer have in your type of legal matter?

-- What is his track record of success?
+- What is their track record of success?

-- What percentage of his caseload is dedicated to handling your type of legal problem?
+- What percentage of their caseload is dedicated to handling your type of legal problem?

-- Does he have any special skills or certifications?
+- Do they have any special skills or certifications?

-- What are his fees and how are they structured?
+- What are their fees and how are they structured?

-- Does he carry malpractice insurance?
+- Do they carry malpractice insurance?
 If so, how much?

 - Who else would be working on your case and what are their rates?

-- Does he outsource any key legal tasks for functions?
+- Do they outsource any key legal tasks for functions?

 - What additional costs may be involved in addition to lawyer fees (postage, filing fees, copy fees, etc.)?

 - Can they provide references from other clients?